arthurafarias/libmachina/README.md

 ## Introduction

-This library is a state machine implementation adapted from [https://github.com/endurodave/C_StateMachine](Code Pen State Machine) as a library indeed to be used and embedded in any code.
+This library is a state machine implementation adapted from [Code Project](https://github.com/endurodave/C_StateMachine) as a library indeed to be used and embedded in any code.

 It follows libc naming standards and uses cmake as build system.